PagerDuty/backstage-plugin-docs/docs/advanced/create-service-software-template.md

 !!! note
     Version 0.6.0 of `@pagerduty/backstage-plugin-backend` introduced support for the Backstage's new backend system which forced the extraction of the scaffolder actions to a separate package ([@pagerduty/backstage-plugin-scaffolder-actions](https://www.npmjs.com/package/@pagerduty/backstage-plugin-scaffolder-actions)).

-    If you were already using the scaffolder actions before this, follow the migration guide [here](/backstage-plugin-docs/advanced/backend-system-migration) as you need to perform a slight change in code.
+    If you were already using the scaffolder actions before this, follow the migration guide [here](/backstage-plugin-docs/advanced/backend-system-migration) as you need to update the package used in the code.

 ```bash
 yarn add --cwd packages/backend @pagerduty/backstage-plugin-scaffolder-actions @pagerduty/backstage-plugin-common # (1)!